kinecosystem/kin-sdk-node/README.md

         .then(balance => {
                     });
 ```
-You may want to use the output of this function in your applicationS code.
+You may want to use the output of this function in your application's code.
 You can get addtional information on the account with `getAccountData`.

 ```javascript